I shouted out, “Who killed the Kennedys?” When after all it was you and me. – Mick Jagger & Keith Richards

 Vidal made that last statement long before the age of Bush / Obama / Trump, so we must put it context.
 But it does have bearing on how we consume our myths.

-Liberal mythmaking can be understood in the context of lost innocence and longing for the return of the King.
+We can understand liberal mythmaking about JFK in the context of lost innocence and longing for the return of the King.
 But a careful look at media articles around the 50th anniversary of the assassination reveals that the great majority of them continue to take the official narrative for granted and use various subtle means of demonizing critics.

 By the way, it isn’t even the official narrative anymore, and hasn’t been since 1978.
 That year, the House of Representatives Select Committee on Assassinations found that in addition to Oswald, there likely was a second gunman.
 The commission concluded that the shooters were part of a “conspiracy,” without determining exactly who was behind it.

-But the gatekeepers have their assignment, and it hasn’t changed for decades, despite the Committee’s conclusions.
-It is profoundly critical to the myth of American innocence that a so-called “troubled individual” killed Kennedy.
-The Lone Gunman has become another stock character in American myth, evoked whenever (several times in the past year alone) a mass shooting occurs – and, following it, every time, some pundit some pundit is sure to bloviate that “we’ve lost our innocence.”
-The stereotypical lone Gunman functions very specifically to divert our attention from the mass violence that we perpetrate daily upon the Third Word and upon our own children.
+The gatekeepers have their assignment, self-imposed or not, and it hasn’t changed for decades.
+It is absolutely essential to the myth of American innocence that a so-called “troubled individual” killed Kennedy.
+The Lone Gunman has become another stock character in American myth, evoked whenever (weekly in 2017) a mass shooting occurs – and, following it, every time, some pundit is sure to bloviate that “we’ve lost our innocence.”
+The stereotypical Lone Gunman functions very specifically to divert our attention from the mass violence that we perpetrate daily upon the Third Word and upon our own children.
 He is a fundamental cog in the establishment – and regular re-establishment – of our sense of innocence.

 Ironically, the Lone Gunman is the mirror opposite of the Western Hero, who, in dozens of movies) defeats the villains by himself, without the aid of the citizenry.
 High Noon is the classic example.
-Both of these Lone Gunmen, one directly and one in reverse) symbolize and teach our foundational value of American rugged individualism – and, equally foundational – the violent resolution of disputes.
+Both of these Lone Gunmen, one directly and one in reverse, symbolize and teach our foundational value of American rugged individualism – and, equally foundational – the resolution of disputes through extreme violence.

 In mythological terms, Dionysus causes cracks in the great walls of Thebes, and all the repressed parts of the psyche, all of the un-grieved ghosts of the past come roaring into the city, intent on revenge.